-Kenny, above, was also a ball hound.
+Kenny, above, is a ball hound!
 This sweet little pup was adopted shortly after I photographed him.

 And then there's Jasmine, above, and most funny, below.
 When I'm shooting at the shelter, I shoot in continuous shooting mode (burst mode on some cameras), so sometimes the bloopers make for the best shots!